Began teaching at NMU in 2020

 About Dr. Naito

 As a geographer and landscape ecologist, Dr. Adam Naito integrates field work, Geographic Information Systems, remote sensing, and simulation modeling to improve our understanding of landscape-scale changes in vegetation and its implications for cross-scale interactions and ecosystem services in terrestrial systems.
-His work has spanned multiple environments, including the montane forests of northern California, Arctic Alaska, the Appalachian Mountains, Southwestern rangelands, and the North Woods of the Upper Midwest.
-Outside of the classroom, he has employed and mentored over 90 undergraduate students, many of whom are now pursuing successful careers in Earth and Environmental Science-related fields at Federal and state agencies or are furthering their education in graduate school.
+His work has spanned multiple environments, including the montane forests of northern California, Arctic Alaska, the Appalachian Mountains, Southwestern rangelands, and the North Woods and agricultural settings of the Upper Midwest.
+Outside of the classroom, he has employed and mentored over 120 undergraduate and graduate students, many of whom are now pursuing successful careers in Earth and Environmental Science-related fields at Federal and state agencies or are furthering their education.

 Select Publications

-8. Lafon CW, Naito AT, Horn SP, Waldrop TA (2017) A Review and Synthesis of Fire History in the Appalachian Region.
+8. Lafon CW, et al. 2017.
+A Review and Synthesis of Fire History in the Appalachian Region.
 US Department of Agriculture Forest Service.
 Gen. Tech.
 Rep. SRS-219.
 Asheville, North Carolina: US Department of Agriculture, Forest Service, Southern Research Station.
 97 p.
 LINK

-4. Goldberg DW, Cockburn MG, and Naito AT (2013) Chapter 4: Spatial Overlays.
+4. Goldberg DW, et al. 2013.
+Chapter 4: Spatial Overlays.
 In Boscoe F (ed.)
 Geographic Health Data: Fundamental Techniques for Analysis.
 Wallingford, UK CAB International.

 - American Association for the Advancement of Science (AAAS)